nooribrahim06/team-project-management-api/README.md

 Important integrity rules:

 - User email addresses are unique.
+- Passwords are stored only as bcrypt hashes.
+- Verification and refresh tokens are stored only as SHA-256 hashes.
+- Deleting a user cascades to their sessions and refresh tokens.
 - A user can appear only once in a project's membership list.
 - Deleting a project cascades to its tasks and memberships.
 - Deleting a user sets their task assignments to `null`.